 The game has the following mechanics:

-- A small paddle is controlled by the player and can only move within the bounds of the screen; either left or right.
+- A small paddle is controlled by the player and can only move horizontally within the bounds of the screen.

 - If the ball reaches the bottom edge of the screen, the player is either game over or loses a life.

-- As soon as a brick touches the ball, it is destroyed.
+- As soon as a brick touches the ball, the brick is destroyed.

 - The player wins as soon as all bricks are destroyed.